Beautiful Plants Reflect Healthy Roots

 For Example

-When you think roots, think Carrots!
+When you think Roots, think of Carrots!

-Why?
-Because roots do best when they have to hunt a bit for water.
-When plant roots get a light, frequent sprinkling of water, they tend to develop small, shallow roots that don’t tend to spread in the ground.
-Whereas plants that receive a deep, long watering directly to their roots every other day or so develop deep, far-reaching roots.
-Deep roots are better able to support healthy plant growth.
-Simply put – the more extensive and strong the plant’s roots, the greater their ability to take up water and nutrients to support leaf, flower, and fruit growth.
+Because plant roots develop best when they have to hunt for water.
+When plant roots get a light, frequent sprinkling of water, they develop small, shallow roots that don’t spread in the ground.
+Plants that receive a deep, long soak directly to their roots two or three times per week develop deep, far-reaching, strong roots.
+Deep roots are better able to support plant growth.
+Simply, the more extensive, the bigger, and the stronger a plant’s roots are, the greater their ability to take up water and nutrients to support healthy leaf, flower, and fruit growth.
+Big roots = Healthy plants!

 Photo by Monika Grabkowska, Unsplash